benokit/word-sequence-correlations/README.md

 # word-sequence-correlations
-Calculate 2 and 3 words correlations in a words sequence
+Calculate 2 and 3 words correlations in a sequence of words